Import old blog posts

 information or kill off the hacker culture.

-While nowadays I like to call myself an aspiring hacker, Im not so sure I
+While nowadays I like to call myself an aspiring hacker, I’m not so sure I

 could ever match the intelligence and indestructible curiosity of those that I